 A student is in good academic standing unless on academic probation or dropped.

-All of the following requirements must be satisfied for the removal of a student from academic probation (see also Regulation 33):
+The following requirements must be satisfied for the removal of a student from academic probation (Regulation 34):

 - A cumulative GPA of at least 2.0;

-- A student on academic probation will be dropped at the end of any semester for which that student has attained a GPA of less than 2.0 or passed fewer than 12 credits for a student without part-time permission from the Dean or passed fewer than 3/4 of the credits attempted for a part-time student.
+- A student on academic probation will be dropped at the end of any semester for which that student has attained a GPA of less than 2.0 or passed fewer than half of the credits attempted (Regulation 34).

 - A student not on academic probation will be dropped at the end of any semester for which that student has passed fewer than half of the credits attempted.

-A student who has been dropped for academic reasons may be readmitted by the Dean only after the student has been out of the College of Engineering for one semester.
+A student who has been dropped for academic reasons may be readmitted by the Dean only after the student has been out of the College of Engineering for at least one semester.

-No academic actions (probation, drop, removed from probation) will be taken at the end of sessions.
+No academic actions (part-time warning, probation, drop, removed from probation) will be taken at the end of sessions.
 (See also Regulation 8.D.).